defold/doc/docs/en/manuals/workflow.md

 ![Line endings conflict](images/workflow/workflow_line_endings_conflict.png)

 What happened is that the two files actually differs in how they encode the line endings.
-Since one file uses the *LF* character at the end of each line and the other the characters *CR*`*LF*, there is a legitimate conflict on each line and you will have to resolve it.
+Since one file uses the *LF* character at the end of each line and the other the characters *CR*+*LF*, there is a legitimate conflict on each line and you will have to resolve it.
 If you have team members that work a lot with external tools line endings will cause merge conflicts all the time.

 ## Line endings in Defold